Mrocza/tblockref/README.md

 Sets the amount of pixels representing one pixel on a sprite.
 The default value is 2.
 One pixel in a sprite is two screen-pixels wide (just like in the game).
 **margin**
-Sets the amount of white space at the edges of the chart expressed in pixels.
+Sets the amount of white space in pixels at the edges of the chart and between columns.
 Default value is 6.

-`ref.column(width = int)`
-Resets block position back to the top and creates a new column in the chart.
-**width**
-Specifies the width of the new column.
-Values too small will result in overlap between columns.

 `ref.block(block_name = None, file_name = None)`
 Places a block in the chart, its sprite and name.
-Checks the modification date on existing local files.
-If no local resource for the sprite is found attempts to download off the wiki.
+Checks the modification date on existing local files and download a sprite if a new version is available (or if there is no local resource for the sprite).
 **block_name**
 Specifies the name of the block to be placed.
-When name in an empty string or no name is provided a break in the column is created instead (see `ref.space()`)
+When name in an empty string or no name is provided a break in the column is created instead.
 **file_name**
 Specifies the name of the sprite image on the wiki.
 If no name is provided a guess is made based on block name.

-`ref.space()`
-Creates a break in the current column leaving empty space.
+`ref.column()`
+Closes current column in the chart and resets block position back to the top.

 `ref.out(file_name='output.svg')`
 Save the reference to a file.